jhaight-eco/uwin-multiregioncommcomp/README.md

 Script for extracting posterior estimates of species presence from the multi-city community occupancy model and producing posterior estimates of community composition (species richness and diversity)

 **./Rcode/1_3_Analysis_FittingMetaanalysisModel.R**
-Script for using JAGS to fit the Bayesian log-normal model meta-analysis of community compostion (species richness and diversity) within R, using the R package `jagsUI`
+Script for using JAGS to fit the Bayesian log-normal meta-analysis models of community compostion (species richness and diversity) within R, using the R package `jagsUI`

 **./Rcode/1_3_jagsmodel_alpha.R**
 The log-normal model used for the Bayesian meta-analysis of community compostion estimates